-- One 45-minute one-to-one tutorial with Anna Davis or a member of the Curtis Brown or C+W literary-agent team.
+- One 45-minute one-to-one tutorial with Curtis Brown literary agent Norah Perkins or Anna Davis.
 This will be based around a 6,000-word extract of the student’s novel-in-progress, plus their synopsis, and will include both detailed feedback and an industry perspective - this takes place in the later stages of the course.

 - Weekly teaching sessions on key topics with Charlotte Mendelson, to include discussion and writing exercises (some of which may be set for homework).

 - Four visiting speaker sessions (two hours each) – evening talks from Curtis Brown and C+W agents partnered with major authors and top publishing professionals.
-The sessions will be hosted by Curtis Brown literary agent Norah Perkins or another member of the CB or C+W Literary-Agents teams.
+The sessions will be hosted by literary agent Norah Perkins or another member of the CB or C+W Literary-Agents teams.

-- A two-hour workshop on how to write pitch letters to agents with Curtis Brown's Norah Perkins and Lucy Morris (CB).
+- A two-hour workshop on how to write pitch letters to agents with Curtis Brown's Norah Perkins.